Letter of H. B. Patriarch Gregorios III

 cross in our Arab world and take down poor, sick, suffering and disappointed

-Arab people from their cross –
+Arab people from their cross – and

-lead them to the heights of resurrection
+lead them to the heights of resurrection.

 This is an appeal that I am making to my Church